aaronistheman/MEAN-RateMyLabPartners/README.md

 About
 -----

-This is a "just for fun," not real version of RateMyProfessors.com for rating lab partners instead :-)
+This is a comical, trivial version of RateMyProfessors.com meant for rating lab partners instead :-)

+There's not much to this project, as it was just meant to help me try out the MEAN framework.

 Languages/Software Used: JavaScript, MEAN framework (MongoDB/Mongoose, Express, AngularJS, Node.js), HTML/CSS,